Huntington Beach in California is an Orange County hotspot trademarked as Surf City USA. There is much more to this area than choppy waves, though.

 Renaissance Recovery’s Huntington Beach Rehab Center

-If you have an addiction to prescription medications, alcohol, or illicit drugs, we can help you with at Renaissance Recovery in Huntington Beach.
+If you have an addiction to prescription medications, alcohol, or illicit drugs, we can help you at our rehab center in Huntington Beach.

 We specialize in the intensive outpatient treatment of addictions, mental health conditions, and co-occurring disorders, providing you with the most flexible and affordable pathway to addiction.